Read more about each workshop by clicking on the titles below.

 -

-Equipping and emboldening Christians to engage in the cultural issues relating to law, policy, and our local government based on 1 Peter 3:14–17.
+This workshop will focus on equipping and emboldening Christians to engage in the cultural issues relating to law, policy, and our local government based on 1 Peter 3:14–17.

 Led by Renee Carlson